tweevilly/Web-Based_Inventory_Application/README.md

             -Added high/low inv and added error messages -Lines 39-61
 ## Task I
-Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.
+Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package. <br>

+    PartTest.java
+        Added two unit test verifying minInv and maxInv work -Line 160-176
 ## Task J
 Remove the class files for any unused validators in order to clean your code.